 I’m a huge fan of Ben Felix and his proposed factor tilts.
-Here we’ll look at how to construct a U.S. version of his proposed model portfolio with factor tilts and why you might want to invest in it.
+Here we’ll look at how to construct a U.S. version of his proposed model portfolio with factor tilts, ETFs to use, and why you might want to invest in it.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.